Samantha Akkineni To Take A Break From Movies After Wrapping Up PV Sindhu Biopic?

 The Background

-Some time ago, Samantha had spoken about having kids and said that the final call would be made by hubby Naga Chaitanya.
+Some time ago, Samantha had spoken about having kids and said hubby Naga Chaitanya would make the final call.

 "I love kids so much.
 I wish to have children, but Naga Chaitanya isn't ready for such responsibility at the moment.
 We are yet to plan for children.
 It's up to the choice of Chay," Sam had said.